prashjet/oss4astro/a_software_story/README.md

 # Stella's Stellar Software Surprise

 Hello.
 This is a story.
+A great one!

 Stella, a young girl who loved stargazing, had an extraterrestrial encounter one clear night.
 A shooting star named Lumo landed in her garden on a pink magical unicorn.